karakun/karakun.github.io/_posts/2026-01-27-beyond-productivity.md

 It is a faulty assumption about how a framework, a system, a data structure, or an API works.
 It occurs when your mental model of the code, commands, or tools is wrong, even though you feel confident in your reasoning.
 This can happen, for example, when assumptions are reused from previous projects that simply do not hold in a new context.

-Correcting bugs in thinking requires replacing an entire mental model with a new one – a significant cognitive shift, whilst even after learning the correct model, developers may revert to the old misconception under time pressure, cognitive load, or familiarity bias.
+Correcting bugs in thinking requires replacing an entire mental model with a new one – a significant cognitive shift, whilst even after learning the correct model, developers may revert to the old misconception under time pressure, cognitive load, or familiarity bias (Hermans, 2021).

 *The AI Dynamic: A Cooperative Risk*